Checklist Template

 Achievement visualization: As tasks are completed, they can be moved or marked, clearly visualizing progress and achievements.

-How to use a Checklist Template in Miro
+How to use the checklist template in Miro

 Using Miro Cards for tasks: The Checklist Template has Miro cards in designated areas.
 Think of each card as a to-do item.
 Detail each card with the task's description, status, assignee, dates, tags, and other pertinent information.